HITsz-TMG/awesome-llm-attributions/README.md

 ***For finding survey of hallucination please refer to:***

 - Siren's Song in the AI Ocean: A Survey on Hallucination in Large Language Models
-- Cognitive Mirage: A Review of Hallucinations in Large Language Models  §5 Hallucination Correction
+- Cognitive Mirage: A Review of Hallucinations in Large Language Models
-- A Survey of Hallucination in Large Foundation Models `
+- A Survey of Hallucination in Large Foundation Models

+## Project Maintainers & Contributors
+- Dongfang Li
+- Zetian Su
+- Xinshuo Hu
+- Zhenyu Liu